 Good Cheap Eats we should be dishing out more often.

 Peach Yogurt Popsicles

 - 1/2 cup vanilla yogurt

-- In a food processor fitted with a metal blade, place the peaches, sugar, and lemon juice.
+- In a food processor fitted with a metal blade, place the peaches, sugar, and orange juice.
 Blend until very smooth.

 - Alternate layers of peach mixture and spoonfuls of yogurt in popsicle molds.
 Freeze until firm.

 - pumpkin puree

 This post was originally published on July 22, 2012.
 It has been updated for content and clarity.